 Z. Alexander Looby was among the small cadre of African American lawyers who began practicing in the southern United States during the 1920s and 1930s.
 Often considered the “second generation of black attorneys,” these lawyers followed the first cadre of African Americans who began practicing in the 1880s.
 They also provided much of the legal work that led to the dismantling of segregation in the late 20th Century.

-Zephaniah Alexander Looby was born in Antigua, British West Indies in 1899 and immigrated to the United States in 1914 after the death of his father.
+Zephaniah Alexander Looby was born in Antigua, British West Indies on April 8, 1899 and immigrated to the United States in 1914 after the death of his father.
 He earned a B.A. degree from Howard University and a law degree from Columbia University.
 Looby came to Nashville, Tennessee in 1926 to work as an assistant professor of economics at Fisk University.
 Three years later he was admitted to the Tennessee bar and practiced in Memphis for three years.
 In 1934 he married Grafta Mosby, a Memphis schoolteacher.
 Around 1935 Looby returned to Nashville and helped found the Kent College for Law for African Americans.

 Looby entered politics in 1940 when he was narrowly defeated for a position on the Nashville City Council.
 Eleven years later in 1951, Looby was elected to the council along with fellow lawyer Robert E. Lillard.
 They were the first African Americans to serve on the council since 1911.